-In a large cast-iron skillet over medium heat, melt 2 Tbsp. of the butter.
+In a large cast-iron skillet over medium heat, melt 2 tablespoons of the butter (or oil for AIP).
 Add the onions and a pinch of salt to the pan and saute, stirring frequently, until onions wilt and then slowly brown.
-Continue sauteing the onions until very soft and deeply browned, about 20 minutes.
+Occasionally add a splash of water to the pan if the onions start to brown too quickly.
+Continue sautéing and occasionally stirring the onions until very soft and deeply browned, about 20 minutes.
 Transfer onions to a small bowl; set skillet aside while you mix and form the steaks.

 Return skillet to medium heat.
-Add 1 Tbsp. of butter and when melted and hot, fry 3 of the steaks until browned on both sides, about 5 minutes/side.
+Add 1 tablespoon of butter (or oil) and when melted and hot, fry 3 of the steaks until browned on both sides, about 5 minutes/side.
 Transfer steaks to a warm platter and fry the remaining steaks.
 Keep steaks warm while you make the gravy.

-If there’s not much fat in the pan, add 1 Tbsp. of butter and when melted, add the mushrooms along with a generous pinch of salt.
+If there’s not much fat in the pan, add remaining 1 tablespoon of butter (or oil) and when melted, add the mushrooms along with a generous pinch of salt.
 Saute the mushrooms, stirring up browned bits, until wilted and lightly browned.